Calvin and Hobbes: Awards and influence

-Several artists published comics that were identified as being inspired on Calvin and Hobbes.
-Some of them were the 2002 comic strip Macuando, by Liniers, and 2005 Marvel comic book Fantastic Four Presents: Franklin Richards - Son of A Genius, by Chris Eliopoulos and Marc Sumerak.

-Some of other notorious art made in Calvin and Hobbes style are the 2015 drawings of characters from Star Wars: The Force Awakens, from Disney artist Brian Kesinger, and memes created by the subreddit Donald and Hobbes, parodying Donald Trump during the 2016 elections.
+Several artists have published comics inspired by Calvin and Hobbes.
+Examples include the 2002 comic strip Macanudo, by Liniers, and the 2005 Marvel comic book Fantastic Four Presents: Franklin Richards - Son of A Genius, by Chris Eliopoulos and Marc Sumerak.
+Other art mimicking the Calvin and Hobbes style includes 2015 drawings of Star Wars: The Force Awakens characters by Disney artist Brian Kesinger, and memes from the Donald and Hobbes subreddit parodying Donald Trump during the 2016 election.